ORCID/orcid-angular/guides/application-architecture.md

 The share module can be imported on most modules, but only when any of it's declare elements is required.

-In rare scenarios when a service should have a different instance on each feature module it can also be declared on the share module.
+In rare scenarios when a service should have a different instance on each feature module, it can also be declared on the share module.

 ### Types folder

-This folder contains the interfaces that defined the application objects structures.
-This folder contains `.endpoint.ts` and `.local.ts` name terminations
+This folder contains the interfaces that defined the structure of the application objects.
+It has `.endpoint.ts` and `.local.ts` name terminations:

 - **.endpoint**: for send or received backend JSON structures.
 - **.local**: elements used only inside the frontend.
-For instance, a particular object created by a core service and consumed by a component.
+For instance, a particular object created by a core service and consumed by any component.

 ### Constants file